 "Assumed Liabilities" means any liabilities or obligations arising under or pursuant to the Transportation Contracts that either: (a) arise, or are attributable to acts or omissions of ENA occurring, during the Term, or (b) arise as a result of any breach by ENA of any Commodity Agreements.
 Such liabilities or obligations shall include, but are not limited to, (i) responding to any OFOs or EFOs, (ii) performance of any imbalance trading and (iii) payment of any imbalance penalties in accordance with the PG&E G-BAL tariff schedule or any other applicable tariff schedule(s), except to the extent that such imbalance penalties arise as a result of any breach by Customer of any Commodity Agreements or as specifically set forth herein.

-"BaseLoad Contract" shall mean those certain Gas purchase/sale agreements currently in effect or hereafter entered into between Customer and third party Gas suppliers or purchasers or ENA for the firm baseload purchase/sale of Gas.
+"BaseLoad Contracts" shall mean those certain Gas purchase/sale agreements currently in effect or hereafter entered into between Customer and third party Gas suppliers or purchasers or ENA for the firm baseload purchase/sale of Gas.

 "Btu" means the amount of energy required to raise the temperature of one pound of pure water one degree Fahrenheit (1oF) from 59 degrees Fahrenheit (590F) to 60 degrees Fahrenheit (60oF).
 The term "MMBtu" means one million Btus.